Non-Invertible Duality Transformation Between SPT and SSB Phases: Kramers-Wannier transformation

-To prepare for the reformulation of the Kennedy-Tasaki transformation, we first consider the Kramers-Wannier transformation as a preliminary example.
-In this section, we review several facts about the Kramers-Wannier transformation on a closed chain, including the non-invertible fusion rules and mapping between symmetry and twist sectors.
-In the following section, we discuss the Kramers-Wannier transformation on an open chain.
+To prepare for the reformulation of the Kennedy-Tasaki transformation, we first discuss the Kramers-Wannier transformation.
+While the Kramers-Wannier transformation has been known for many years, here we shall formulate it precisely, with an emphasis on modern concepts such as non-invertible fusion rules and mapping between symmetry and twist sectors.
+This is not only because it is a precursor of the Kennedy-Tasaki transformation as a nonlocal duality mapping; we will reformulate the Kennedy-Tasaki transformation \emph{based on} the Kramers-Wannier transformation in later sections.

 The Kramers-Wannier transformation was initially conceived as a duality mapping between a higher temperature and a lower temperature of the two-dimensional classical Ising model~\cite{Kramers-Wannier}.
 The simple assumption of the existence of the single phase transition between the disordered and ordered phases, combined with the Kramers-Wannier transformation, determines the critical temperature on the square lattice uniquely.
-Given the general correspondence between classical statistical systems in 2 dimensions and quantum many-body systems in 1 spatial dimension, the Kramers-Wannier transformation can be also defined for the latter~\cite{Kogut-RMP1979}.
+As a typical example of the general correspondence between classical statistical systems in 2 dimensions and quantum many-body systems in 1 spatial dimension, the quantum transverse-field Ising chain defined by the Hamiltonian

+is a counterpart of the two-dimensional classical Ising model.
+The Kramers-Wannier transformation can be also defined for the quantum spin model~\eqref{eq:IsingH} in one spatial dimension~\cite{Kogut-RMP1979}.
+(In fact, the Kramers-Wannier transformation is applicable to more general systems and not limited to the particular model, as we will see later.)
 However, there are subtleties related to the boundary conditions of the system, as we will discuss below.

 Recently, the Kramers-Wannier transformation has been also reformulated from the modern viewpoint.
-For any $(1+1)$d quantum many body system $\T$ with an anomaly-free $\Z_2$ 0-form global symmetry, one can gauge the $\Z_2$ to obtain a new system $\T/\Z_2$.
-In particular, if $\T$ is a lattice system composed of spin-$\frac{1}{2}$'s, it is known that gauging $\Z_2$ can be realized by the Kramers-Wannier transformation.
-Up to now, gauging $\Z_2$ is understood as a topological manipulation implemented by a non-invertible duality transformation $\CN$, which satisfies the famous fusion rule of Ising-category\cite{Thorngren:2021yso,Thorngren:2019iar,Aasen:2016dop,Aasen:2020jwb,Bhardwaj:2017xup,Chang:2018iay}
+The transverse-field Ising chain~\eqref{eq:IsingH} has a global $\Z_2$ symmetry, which is generated by the simultaneous flip of spin at every site.
+This is a typical example of an ``on-site symmetry'' because the symmetry generator is a product of single-site operators.
+Naturally, such a symmetry can be gauged by introducing local gauge transformation (local spin flips).
+The Kramers-Wannier transformation may be identified with such a ``gauging'' operation of the $\Z_2$ symmetry\cite{Thorngren:2021yso,Thorngren:2019iar,Aasen:2016dop,Aasen:2020jwb,Bhardwaj:2017xup,Chang:2018iay} .